get-glu/glu/docs/guides/gitops-overview.md

 - Deploy a bunch of applications and CD components to a Kubernetes-in-Docker cluster on our local machine.
 - Visit our applications in their different "environments" to see what is deployed.
 - Look at the Glu pipeline UI to see the latest version of our application, as well as the versions deployed to each environment.
-- Trigger a promotion in the UI to update one target environment, to version it is configured to promote from.
+- Trigger a promotion in the UI to update one target environment, to the version it is configured to promote from.
 - Observe that our promoted environment has updated to the new version.

 All the content in this guide works around our [GitOps Example Repository](https://github.com/get-glu/gitops-example).